Great walks in Surrey this spring

 Explore the area surrounding the River Wey west of Godalming town which includes scenic woodlands and the medieval stone bridge in Eashing.
 This four mile circular walk is not recommended for young children as a small section runs alongside a busy road.

 Although six miles, this walk is a fairly easy one – heading off from Friday Street near Dorking.
-Expect wonderful views, plus rivers, Hammer pond, farms, mills, churches and a glimpse of Wotton Estate along the way.
+Expect wonderful views, rivers, farms, churches and a glimpse of Wotton Estate along the way.
 The walk can get muddy so walking boots or a good pair of wellies are a must.

 Starting from Chilworth station you'll pass through farmland, woodland and the Tillingbourne stream which has historical links to powder, paper and corn mills in the area.
 For those who enjoy a lengthy walk, this eight mile route has a few steep sections and steady slopes but lots of countryside to explore.